 The medicinal herb devil's claw is a highly effective treatment for many medical conditions, including arthritis and back pain.
 In general, devil's claw is safe, and it may be a viable holistic alternative to prescription drugs for managing these conditions.
 When taken as directed for short periods of time, devil's claw is unlikely to cause serious problems.
 The most common side effect is diarrhea, which tends to remit with continued treatment.

-devil's claw can be dangerous to some individuals.
-If you are in any of the
+However, devil's claw can be dangerous to some individuals.
+If you are in any of the following high-risk groups, do not take devil's claw.

 Pregnant Women